Bangkok Neighborhood Guide (2026): Quiet Areas Locals Love

 Ladprao Deep Sois: Space, Infrastructure, and Value

-Just north of Seri Thai, the Ladprao area, especially beyond Soi 100, offers a similar sense of space with stronger city connections—another example of underrated Bangkok neighborhoods that most visitors overlook.
+Just north of Seri Thai, the Ladprao area, especially beyond Soi 100, offers a similar sense of space with stronger city connections—an essential addition to any Bangkok neighborhood guide for those looking to venture off the beaten path.
 Step into the deeper sois and the shift is immediate: quiet streets, large houses, solid infrastructure, and noticeably less chaos.

 Access is one of Ladprao’s biggest strengths.
 The Yellow Line monorail connects the area efficiently, there are major bus routes, top-tier hospitals, large supermarkets, and Saen Saep canal piers close by.
 You’re never cut off.